Central Luzon

 Influences of Spanish and American Cultures

 The Spanish and American periods left a lasting impact on Central Luzon, evident in the region’s language, religion, and arts.
-Spanish-era churches like the San Guillermo Parish Church in Bacolor and American-inspired structures in Clark Freeport Zone.
+Spanish-era churches like the San Guillermo Parish Church in Bacolor and American-inspired structures in the Clark Freeport Zone.
 These are reminders of the region’s colonial past and its enduring influence on modern society.

 Architectural Heritage of the Region